OpenClassrooms/UseCaseBundle/README.md

 </container>
 ```

-The different services used are those defined in the configuration.
+The different services used are those defined in the configuration file.
 For each tag and each facilities, a specific service can be set:

 ```xml